awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

  The `use_large_pages` parameter controls whether huge pages are enabled for a DB instance\.
 The possible settings for this parameter are `ONLY`, `FALSE`, and `{DBInstanceClassHugePagesDefault}`\.
 The `use_large_pages` parameter is set to `{DBInstanceClassHugePagesDefault}` in the default DB parameter group for Oracle\.

 To control whether huge pages are enabled for a DB instance automatically, you can use the `DBInstanceClassHugePagesDefault` formula variable in parameter groups\.
 The value is determined as follows:
 + For the DB instance classes mentioned in the table below, `DBInstanceClassHugePagesDefault` always evaluates to `FALSE` by default, and `use_large_pages` evaluates to `FALSE`\.
-You can enable huge pages manually if the instance class is in the db\.t2, db\.r3, or db\.m4 family and it has at least 14 GiB of memory\.
+You can enable huge pages manually for these DB instance classes if the DB instance class has at least 14 GiB of memory\.
++ For DB instance classes not mentioned in the table below, if the DB instance class has less than 14 GiB of memory, `DBInstanceClassHugePagesDefault` always evaluates to `FALSE`, and `use_large_pages` evaluates to `FALSE`\.
-+ For DB instance classes not mentioned in the table below, if the instance class has less than 100 GiB of memory, `DBInstanceClassHugePagesDefault` evaluates to `TRUE` by default, and `use_large_pages` evaluates to `ONLY`\.
++ For DB instance classes not mentioned in the table below, if the instance class has at least 14 GiB of memory and less than 100 GiB of memory, `DBInstanceClassHugePagesDefault` evaluates to `TRUE` by default, and `use_large_pages` evaluates to `ONLY`\.
+You can disable huge pages manually by setting `use_large_pages` to `FALSE`\.
 + For DB instance classes not mentioned in the table below, if the instance class has at least 100 GiB of memory, `DBInstanceClassHugePagesDefault` always evaluates to `TRUE`, and `use_large_pages` evaluates to `ONLY`\.

 Huge pages are not enabled by default for the following DB instance classes\.